lathspell/java_test/java_test_spring_jpa/QA.md

 ### Caching Concepts

 JPA has its own caching layers.
 Some queries can be done without actually accessing the database.
-That also means that greate care has to be taken when data is modified externally as it might become necessary to explicit forced JPA to load the current data from database using em.refresh()!
+That also means that great care has to be taken when data is modified externally as it might become necessary to explicit forced JPA to load the current data from database using em.refresh()!
 This is even true for simple things like auto incremented primary keys or timestamp columns that